fabric8-analytics/fabric8-analytics-api-gateway/README.md

 ./check-docstyle.sh
 ```

-The first script checks the indentation, line lengths, variable names, whitespace around operators etc. The second
+The first script checks the indentation, line lengths, variable names, white space around operators etc. The second
-script checks all documentation strings - its presense and format.
+script checks all documentation strings - its presence and format.
 Please fix any warnings and errors reported by these
 scripts.